levoxtrip/PKB/docs/topics/theArtist.md

 ## Ideas
 Reading artbooks relaxed on saturday morning gives me great new ideas

+No input -> no output.
+If you don’t take things in you can’t put something Out

 ## Play
 Make time for play, relaxation and exploration